ke7012/coding-challenge-fork/README.md

 ```

 ## Review
-This was done in a span of 1 week and with close to 0 experience in React, Git and Typescript.
+This was done in a span of 1 week and with little to no experience in React, Git and Typescript.
 It was both very fun and challenging.
 Further Improvements and Features that crossed my mind:
 - Toggle between Light/Dark Mode
 - Mobile View